 Assistant Chief Investigator: Mike Pearson

 Mike began his law enforcement career in 1988 in the United States Army, Military Police Corps.
 In 1992, Mike served as a Police Officer in Toccoa, Georgia while attending evening and weekend classes at Brenau University in Gainesville, where he received a Bachelor of Science degree in Criminal Justice.
 After obtaining his degree, Mike became a Special Agent with the Georgia Bureau of Investigation in 1995 and remained in that capacity until he accepted a position as an Investigator with the Gwinnett County District Attorney's Office in 2005.
-During his eight years of service with the Gwinnett County District Attorney's Office, he has investigated an array of cases and was promoted to Supervising Investigator in 2012.
+During his time with the Gwinnett County District Attorney's Office, he has investigated an array of cases and was promoted to Supervising Investigator in 2012.
 In 2013, Mike was promoted to the position of Assistant Chief Investigator wherein he handles various administrative duties and is chiefly responsible for leading the investigations of political corruption cases and various other crimes.
 In December of 2016 Mike received his Masters of Public Safety Administration from Columbus State University.
 Mike is currently an active member of the Georgia Association of Chiefs of Police.

 Victim Witness Program Director Candice “Candy” L. Pitman began her career with the Gwinnett County District Attorney's Office Victim Witness Program as a high school intern in September 1998.
 Candy was offered a full-time position with the office in April 2000.
 During her time with the office, Mrs. Pitman continued her collegiate education and graduated Magna Cum Laude from Georgia State University with a Bachelor of Arts (major in Political Science).